 Losing Your Own Identity

 Prior to giving birth, the focus is all on the moms-to-be.
 How are they feeling?
 Are they eating well enough?
 Are they resting?
-Once the baby arrives, many moms feel like their own wellbeing falls to the wayside since so much time and energy becomes dedicated to the newborn.
-This can continue over time as many moms begin to feel a lack of identity and question who they are aside from just mom.
-The loss of identity is one of the major factors that can contribute to postpartum depression, which is important to identify and seek help for early on.
+Once the baby arrives, many moms feel like their own well-being falls to the wayside since so much time and energy becomes dedicated to the newborn.
+This can continue over time as many moms begin to feel a lack of identity and question who they are aside from just their mom.
+The loss of identity is one of the major factors that can contribute to postpartum depression, so which is important to identify and seek help for early on.

 To counter this, Victoria and Rayna ask new moms to recall what brings them joy.
 Many moms struggle to find a quick answer because they’re so focused on caretaking and parenting that everything else related to their own happiness and satisfaction gets neglected.
 Within a pandemic, it can be difficult to go out and explore interests and socialize when you’re guilty and fearful of real danger and exposure.
 However, there are solutions out there.